 - " Some people with Down syndrome may have lower immune function and have more difficulty fighting infection.
-People who may have lower immune function include: - ✓ Those with diabetes. - ✓ Those receiving chemotherapy or undergoing active treatment for cancer. - ✓ Those with autoimmune conditions, such as rheumatoid arthritis, lupus, or psoriasis, who are on certain medications that lower the function of the immune system. - Cancer/leukemia.
-While children with Down syndrome have a 10 to 20 times greater risk of developing acute myeloid leukemia (AML) and acute lymphoblastic leukemia (ALL), overall less than 1% of people with Down syndrome develop leukemia or other forms of cancer.
-If a person with Down syndrome is actively being treated for cancer, they would be at higher risk for COVID-19.
-Families should work closely with their cancer specialists. - Diabetes.
-Children and adults with Down syndrome who have diabetes are at risk for having lower immune function compared to people without diabetes.
-People with Down syndrome who are effectively managing treatment for diabetes would not necessarily be at higher risk, and they should continue to take their medications during this time.
+People who may have lower immune function include: - ✓ Those with diabetes. - Those receiving chemotherapy or undergoing active treatment for cancer, or those who have had a bone marrow transplant. - ✓ Those with autoimmune conditions, such as rheumatoid arthritis, lupus, or psoriasis, who are on certain medications that lower the function of the immune system. - Cancer/leukemia.
+While children with Down syndrome have a 10 to 20 times greater risk of developing acute myeloid leukemia (AML) and acute lymphoblastic leukemia (ALL), overall less than 1% of people with Down syndrome develop leukemia or other forms of cancer.8 If a person with Down syndrome is actively being treated for cancer, they would be at higher risk for COVID-19.
+Families should work closely with their cancer specialists.

+Diabetes.
+Children and adults with Down syndrome who have diabetes are at risk for having lower immune function compared to people without diabetes.9 People with Down syndrome who are effectively managing treatment for diabetes would not necessarily be at higher risk, and they should continue to take their medications during this time.

-These medical conditions in children and adults with Down syndrome can make them "vulnerable," and at "high risk."
+These medical conditions in children and adults with Down syndrome can make them "vulnerable" and at "high risk" for severe illness.
 Therefore, people with Down syndrome require closer monitoring, observation, and attention, especially when they are ill.